nmfs-openscapes/2025-nmfs-champions/github-clinic/katie.md

 2. tamales
 3. cakes

+### Bananas and tamales do not make a good cake

+The following list includes common ingredients for cakes:

+1. Eggs
+2. Flour
+3. Sugar
+4. Butter

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example:

 > [This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes the palmerpenguins R package.
 Learn more on the [palmerpenguins webpage](https://allisonhorst.github.io/palmerpenguins).